-If you want to work in Japan, you probably already know that you need at least a Bachelor’s degree or 10 years of work experience in a specific field.
+You may already know that working in Japan without a university degree is essentially impossible unless you have at least 10 years of work experience in a specific field.

-Unfortunately, there isn’t an easy way to work full-time in Japan if you do not have a university degree, so read on to find out how you can live and work in Japan if you do not already have a degree from your home country.
+Unfortunately, there isn’t an easy way to work full-time in Japan if you do not have a university degree.
+Read on to find out how you can live and work in Japan if you do not already have a degree from your home country.

-While you could try your luck to find an employer who is willing to back your visa application, there is still no guarantee that Japanese immigration will approve your visa if you lack a university degree.
+You could try your luck to find an employer who is willing to back your visa application.
+However, there is still no guarantee that Japanese immigration will approve your visa if you lack a university degree.
 And even if you do have a university degree, it is extremely difficult to find work in Japan if you do not know Japanese.